-My Empathy Helps Seminar brings you the well-established model called Compassionate Communication (CC), also known as Nonviolent Communication (NVC).
+My work centers on the well-established model called Compassionate Communication (CC), also known as Nonviolent Communication (NVC).
 This model is based on the belief that our natural state is one of Empathy, in which the heart and mind are nonjudgmental.
 Developed in the 1960s by Dr. Marshall Rosenberg, it is world-renowned as a transformational tool of communication, used for personal growth, conflict resolution, relationship healing, and community building.

 CC begins by assuming that we are all compassionate by nature and that judgmental, damaging strategies — whether verbal or physical, aimed at others or at ourselves — are learned behaviors taught and supported by the prevailing culture.
 CC also assumes that we all share the same basic natural human needs, and that our verbal and physical actions are always attempts to meet these needs; our troubles arise from tragic, nonfunctional strategies.